Leave of Absence (LOA)

 Any loans/bursaries you currently receive may alter if you go on a LOA, and you may have to pay some back.

 If you receive a loan from Student Finance England (SFE), they will be informed of your LOA via a “Change of Circumstances Notification”.
 You should contact SFE to ensure they've updated their records once your LOA begins.

 To determine how your Student Finance loan will be affected, please visit the page below.

-For more information please contact the Financial Support Team.
+For more information please contact the Fees and Funding Team.

 Health and wellbeing

 If you're supported by the Disability and Dyslexia Support Service (DDSS) or the University Counselling Service (UCS), you can speak to them about whether a LOA is the right decision for you.
 They can also help you prepare for your transition away from studies.

 Postgraduate Research students (PGR)

 The process of applying for a LOA is different for postgraduate research students.
 Please visit the page below for more information.

 The page below provides specific information on applying for a LOA and how this will affect your Tier 4 requirements.